Wolf Ride Bike Share

 How Does It Work?

-SBU Wolf Ride Bike Share is comprised of twelve (12) solar powered bike stations and seventy-eight (78) bicycles.
+SBU Wolf Ride Bike Share is comprised of thirteen (13) solar powered bike stations and eighty-eight (88) bicycles.
 Current SBU students, faculty, staff and visitors may use a Wolf Ride bicycle by unlocking it from a station, riding it and then docking it at another station on campus.
 Wolf Ride bicycles can be used at the University and serve to augment existing SBU Transit Service.

 Wolf Ride stations are located in proximity to the following University buildings: